idunnojustletme/RLBP/README.md

 ### Setup

+Note: Overwolf is designed for Windows, so sorry to my Linux brethren.
+I did all I could.

 1. Launch **Intiface Central**
 2. Start the Intiface server and set up your devices
 3. Launch **RLBP** and click the server address to copy it to your clipboard
 4. Launch **Overwolf** and open the **Home Assistant Game Events** app
-5. Paste the server address into Webhook URL, set Throttle to 1 and click Save
+5. Paste the server address into Webhook URL, set Throttle to 1, and click Save
 6. Launch Rocket League and enjoy! :3

-7. Bonus step: Check out the config.yaml file that came with the exe and adjust to your liking
+7. Bonus step: Check out the config.yaml file that came with the EXE and adjust to your liking

 ## Troubleshooting